george-pon/kjwikigdocker/README.md

 Wiki data are saved as-is text files, into volume path /var/lib/kjwikigdocker/.

-this docker image run as USER uid:998, gid:998.
+This docker image run as USER uid:998, gid:998.

 ### how to run